 The Swiss educational infrastructure consists of four levels: the primary level, the secondary levels I and II as well as the tertiary level.
 Compulsory schooling is limited to the primary level, including kindergarten, as well as secondary level I. The secondary level II is not compulsory, but most students choose to attend.
 The tertiary level comprises different types of institutions, such as universities, universities of applied sciences and technical colleges.

-See also Facts about el dia de los muertos?
+See also Facts about elliptical galaxy?

 Is Switzerland a good place for education